-Per proposal a budget can be made available up to a maximum of 100 k€ for an extension.
-Next to this, an extra budget (on average 7 k€ / extension) can be assigned to a WiSHFUL consortium partner acting as the Patron in charge of dedicated (advanced) support of the extension.
+Per proposal a budget can be made available up to a maximum of 50 $k \in$ for an Experiment of the category 'Scientific excellence' and up to a maximum of 40 $k \in$ for an Experiment of the category 'Innovation by Industry'.
+In parallel, an extra budget (on average 5 $k \in$ / Experiment) can be assigned to a WiSHFUL consortium partner acting as the Patron in charge of dedicated (advanced) support of the Experiment.